5 Tips for Improving Your Social Media Strategy

 The first part of taking on any social media strategy in a systematic and effective way is to find out ahead of time what you will be doing and when.
-So you will need to plan, schedule and research to achieve that.
+So you will need to plan, schedule, and research to achieve that.

 Firstly, find out your customers’ demographics.
 What age group are they?
 Where do they live?
 What type of things do they like to do?
 A good idea could be to create a persona for your ideal customer.
-Work out their complete bio, their loves, hates, where they work, what they do after work.
-Then you will know who to address your social media postings towards.
+Work out their complete bio, their loves, hates, where they work, and what they do after work.
+Then you will know whom to address your social media postings towards.